pure-english/pure-english.github.io/docs/writs/metamorphosis/index.md

 “Hƿat's happened to me,” he þought.
 It ƿas no dream.
 His room, a fitting room for a man, only sumhƿat too small, lay hushedly betƿeen þe four ƿell-knoƿn ƿalls.
-Abufe þe beed, on hƿic an unpacked hoard of foresmack[^foresmack] cloþ goods ƿas spread ute (Samsa ƿas a ƿayfaring salesman) hung þe meting hƿic he had cut ute of a meted monþly book a littel hƿile ago and set in a pretty gilt rim.
+Abufe þe beed, on hƿic an unpacked hoard of foresmack[^foresmack] cloþ goods ƿas spread ute (Samsa ƿas a ƿayfaring seller) hung þe meting hƿic he had cut ute of a meted monþly book a littel hƿile ago and set in a pretty gilt rim.
 It ƿas a meting of a ƿuman mid a ƿildƿaren[^ƿildƿaren] hat and a ƿildƿaren scifel.
 She sat aheafed þere, heafing up in þe steer of þe hoƿer[^hoƿer] a